Courses / DescriptionsEECS 495: Deep Learning

 REQUIRED TEXTBOOK: Advanced research papers in the field.

-REFERENCE TEXTBOOKS: (not required purchases) Excerpts from the following texts may be provided, however the focus will be on research papers published in the field.
+REFERENCE TEXTBOOKS: (not required purchases) The focus will be on research papers published in the field.

 COURSE COORDINATOR: Prof. Bryan Pardo

-COURSE GOALS: The goal of this course is to familiarize graduate students (and advanced undergraduates) with the current state-of-the-art in machine perception of audio.
-Students will read recently published papers in the field and become well informed on at least one sub-field within machine perception of audio.
-The class will also explore basics of audio perception, including the relationship between pitch and frequency and the difficulties inherent in auditory scene analysis by humans and machines.
-Basic classification and sequence alignment techniques will also be introduced.
+COURSE GOALS: The goal of this course is to familiarize graduate students (and advanced undergraduates) with the current state-of-the-art in machine perception of images and sound using Deep Learning architectures.
+Students will read recently published papers in the field and become well informed on at least one sub-field within this area.

 DETAILED COURSE TOPICS:

 What follows is an example syllabus.
 As topics of current interest in the field shift, course content will vary to reflect research trends.